 She is the proud parent of 2 kids and a dog, and, in her free time, you will find her enjoying the outdoors, travelling with her husband, teaching, doing yoga, kayaking, paddleboarding, and reading.
 MJ is an anatomical artist and has developed a 3D pelvic floor model that she sells worldwide.

-Eric obtained Bachelor’s and Master’s degrees in Kinesiology and Sports Medicine and then completed his Physiotherapy degree at McMaster University in 2001.
-After years of subsequent training Eric received his Diploma in Advanced Manual & Manipulative Therapy, thus is a Fellow with the Canadian Academy of Manipulative Physiotherapy (FCAMPT).
+Eric obtained Bachelor`s and Master`s degrees in Kinesiology and Sports Medicine.
+He then completed his Physiotherapy degree at McMaster University in 2001.
+After years of subsequent training Eric received his Diploma in Advanced Manual & Manipulative Therapy, thus is a Fellow with the Canadian Academy of Manipulative Physiotherapy (FCAMPT). http://manippt.org

-Eric is licensed to practice physiotherapy in Ontario and Québec.
-A former Canadian Cross-Country Ski Team member, he still keeps in shape with his family by skiing, cycling, running, swimming, paddling and singing!
+A former Canadian Cross-Country Ski Team member, Eric keeps in shape with his family by skiing, cycling, running, swimming, paddling and singing!

 As a physiotherapist and yoga teacher, Natalie’s goal is to provide one on one physiotherapy services to clients in a supportive and compassionate setting.
 She believes that successful rehabilitation requires a thorough assessment, proper communication, engagement and thoughtful treatment planning.
 In order for optimal recovery to occur, the whole person and the whole body need to be taken into account.